HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 A thematic and topical study of the political, social, economic and cultural developments shaping the history of the United States from the Revolution to the present.
-This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+This course satisfies the Core Curriculum requirement in Humanities.

 HIST 206.
 East Asian Civilizations (4AS)